Frequently Asked Questions (FAQ):

 A. All letters to prisoners go through the mailroom where they are opened and inspected to ensure they follow the regulations which are specific to each prison.
 In your first letter you should ask your pARTner what the mailing restrictions are for that prison.
 They may include restrictions on sexual content, number of pages, whether they can receive pictures or photocopies, size of envelopes, etc. Again, these will seem arbitrary and silly.
 That’s because they are, but it is important that you follow them because they are the difference between your pARTner receiving the letter or not.
 For your first letter, here are some guidelines to follow to help make sure it gets through:

 - Write your first letter on plain paper, in a plain envelope (no stickers, no photos, etc), using black or blue pen.
+Ask your pARTner about the mail room rules you should be aware of, as they can differ between facilities.

 - Include your first and last name with the return address.
 Most prisons will not give a letter to an inmate if there is not a full name listed, though you might choose to use a pseudonym.